 Do VPNs work on public Wi-Fi?

 Yes.
 A VPN adds a crucial layer of security on public networks, protecting you from local attackers who might try to intercept your traffic on shared networks.
-Vpn web edge: the ultimate guide to using Vpn web edge for privacy, security, streaming, and edge-optimized VPN features
+Vpn add on microsoft edge: the ultimate guide to using edge VPN extensions, setup, safety tips, and comparisons 2026

 How do I choose a VPN provider based on tunnel settings?